bolt/docs/source/content-in-templates.md

 {# get the 10 latest modified pages, sorted datechanged descending #}
 {% setcontent mypages = 'pages' limit 10 orderby '-datechanged' %}

+Note that the records are fetched from the database, according to the `orderby` parameter.
+If you use `orderby 'title'`, you will get records with titles starting with 'a', and not just some records, that are sorted after fetching them from the database.

 </pre>